top of page

 Description - THE SEVEN DAYS - (JUNE 25 through JULY 1, 1862) --- (407 Turns) --- In this alternative of the "McDowell Arrives" variant scenario, Jackson arrives at Richmond instead of north of the Chickahominy.
 (NOTE: This massive "campaign" scenario is particularly unsuited for human play against the AI--see Designer's Notes.
 Also, the protection range for reinforcements is 15 hexes).

-Analysis - If you want the greatest number of men possible on the battlefield than here you go.
-One of the largest battles in any WDS game - nearly 250,000 total men on the field.
-The arrival of Jackson at Richmond better consolidates the Confederate Army for the coming battle.
-Good luck!
-This setup here is a tough one for both sides and the subsequent battle likely to be one of the bloodiest in history.
+Analysis - One of the largest battles in any WDS game - nearly 250,000 total men on the field.
+The arrival of Jackson at Richmond better consolidates the Confederate Army for the coming battle - and McDowell's arrival evens everything out.
+This setup here is a tough one for both sides and the subsequent battle is likely to be one of the bloodiest in history.
+But, the map is really too small to accommodate such large forces.

 08e.jpg